dqops/dqo/docs/checks/Column/uniqueness/unique-percent.md

 ## **daily unique percent**

 **Check description**
 Verifies that the percentage of unique values in a column does not fall below the minimum accepted percent.
-Stores the most recent row count for each day when the data quality check was evaluated.
+Stores the most recent captured value for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|